Touyu-Pan/flask-demo/setup_gcp.md

 enter mysql

 ```
-docker exec -it some-sql sh
+docker exec -it some-mysql sh
 ```

 login as root